wp-plugins/hungred-image-fit/readme.txt

 * Remove majority operation to reduce the number of codes being executed.
 = 0.7.1 =
-* fixed access problem on admin page for wordpress 3.0
+* fixed access problem on admin page for wordpress 3.0 = 0.7.2 =
+* updated timthumb plugin
+* fixed issue where smaller image is resize although it is already smaller